contentful/contentful-export/README.md

 ### Usage as a library

-While this tool is intended to be used as a command line tool, you can also use it as a Node library:
+While this tool is intended for use as a command line tool, you can also use it as a Node library:

 ```javascript
 var spaceExport = require('contentful-export')